rfeinman/pytorch-lasso/README.md

 # PyTorch Lasso

-A PyTorch library for L1-regularized least squares problems.
+A PyTorch library for L1-regularized least squares (lasso) problems.
 This library is a work in progress; contributions are welcome and appreciated!

 Author: Reuben Feinman (New York University)